jannikbuschke/formik-antd/README.md

 ```
 npx create-react-app my-app
 cd my-app
-npm install formik antd @jbuschke/formik-antd
+npm install Formik antd @jbuschke/formik-antd
 npm run start
 ```

-Add `import "antd/dist/antd.css` to your `index.js` file (or look at https://ant.design/docs/react/getting-started for optimized options).
+Add `import "antd/dist/antd.css` to your `index.js` file (or look at https://ant.design/docs/react/getting-started for other options).

 ## Concept

 This library enriches all Ant Design components that operate on some state with a `name: string` property that connects them to a Formik form field.
 It is pretty simple:

 1. Import an Ant Design component that is able to change some state from _formik-antd_ (i.e. `import { Input } from "@jbuschke/formik-antd"`.
-2. Declare an instance of the component inside a `<Formik>` component (imported from `formik`).
+2. Declare an instance of the component inside a `<Formik>` component (this one comes from Formik).
 3. Provide the `name` property (i.e. `"firstName"`).

 Your components input/value state is now connected/synced with the corresponding `Formik` field!

 The Ant Design components APIs stay the same, i.e. many have a `placeholder: string` prop, or the `<Input.TextArea>` has a `rows` prop to control how many rows should be shown.
 Visit their documentation to learn about the components.

-Validating inputs and submitting is not part of this library (_showing_ results is, see below).
-It's all about wiring Antd components with formik behaviour and state in a declarative style.
+Validating inputs and submitting is not part of this library (_showing_ validation results is, see below).
+It's all about wiring Antd components with Formik behaviour and state in a declarative style.

 ## Core Components

 To learn about Antd components just visit the official docs.
 Most supported components are found in the [Data Entry](https://ant.design/components/auto-complete/) section.

 |                       | Name           | Props                                                                                                            |
 | --------------------- | -------------- | ---------------------------------------------------------------------------------------------------------------- |